USNS Private Frank J. Petrarca: US Army service

 The ship's title was transferred to the Army 3 October 1946 with the name changed to Private Frank J. Petrarca 31 October 1947.
 The ship operated with the Army Transportation Service (ATS) until transferred to the Navy, 1 July 1950 after the disestablishment of ATS and establishment of the Military Sea Transportation Service (MSTS) under the new Department of Defense.

 US Navy service

 Placed in service, with the designation T–AK–250 on 6 July 1950, Private Frank J. Petrarca was assigned to MSTS and served the Mid-Pacific Ocean area until 1959.

 Between 9 April 1959 and 4 July 1960, the AK was laid up at Suisun Bay, California, as a unit of the Maritime Administration's National Defense Reserve Fleet.

 The ship was reactivated for MSTS service after private industry was unable to support construction on Kanton Island (also known as Canton Island) of a telemetry tracking station to support Project Mercury.
-The station, composed of the telemetry facility and five other building for housing and support, was constructed by the Pacific SeaBee battalion supported largely by Private Frank J. Petrarca.
+The station, composed of the telemetry facility and five other buildings for housing and support, was constructed by the Pacific SeaBee battalion supported largely by Private Frank J. Petrarca.
 In 1962, she participated in a cost and feasibility study of year-round ocean service in Alaskan waters.